preyero/hate-speech-identities/README.md

 # kg-adaptor

-This is the data and code in the paper Knowledge-Grounded Target Group Language Recognition in Hate Speech (to add: [preprint]()).
+This is the data and code in the paper Knowledge-Grounded Target Group Language Recognition in Hate Speech ([preprint](https://oro.open.ac.uk/90639/)).
 We use a Knowledge Graph to provide transparency to deep learning model predictions as to why hate speech texts may refer to particular target group identities ([Figure 1](./supplemental_material/Figure_1.pdf)).

-A thorough evaluation demonstrates that our method, based on KG adaptation, can be as effective in detection as pre-trained language models like RoBERTa (System A approaches), while also recognising the language instances that contribute most to prediction (in System B fashion).
+A thorough evaluation demonstrates that knowledge-grounded method, based on KG adaptation, can be as effective as pre-trained transformer language models (System A approaches), while also recognising the language instances that contribute most to prediction (in System B fashion).

 <p align="center">
  <img src="supplemental_material/Figure_1.png" alt="drawing" width="800" class="center"/>
 </p>

 Grounding the task in explicit knowledge can better contextualise an automatic approach with the language of the groups most impacted by these technologies.
-The experiments in this repository show how we use interpretations to better understand model outcomes, the training data, and the ambiguious cases in human annotations.
+The experiments in this repository show how we use these interpretations to better understand model outcomes, the training data, and the ambiguious cases in human annotations.

 ## Project description